 Property taxes include amounts levied against all real, public utility, and tangible personal (used in business) property located in the District.
-Real and public utility property tax revenues received in calendar year 2009 represent the collection of calendar year 2008 taxes.
-Real property taxes for calendar year 2009 were levied after April 1, 2008, on the assessed values as of January 1, 2007, the lien date.
+Real and public utility property tax revenues received in calendar year 2011 represent the collection of calendar year 2010 taxes.
+Real property taxes for calendar year 2011 were levied after April 1, 2010, on the assessed values as of January 1, 2010, the lien date.
 Assessed values for real property taxes are established by State statute at 35 percent of appraised market value.
 Real property taxes are payable annually or semiannually.
 If paid annually, payment is due December 31; if paid semiannually, the first payment is due December 31, with the remainder payable by June 20.
 Under certain circumstances, State statute permits alternate payment dates to be established.

-Public utility real and tangible personal property taxes received in calendar year for 2009 were levied after April 1, 2008, on the assessed values as of December 31, 2007, the lien date.
+Public utility real and tangible personal property taxes received in calendar year 2011 were levied after April 1, 2010, on the assessed values as of December 31, 2009, the lien date.
 Public utility real property is assessed at 35 percent of true value; tangible personal property is currently assessed at varying percentages of true value.
 Public utility property taxes are payable on the same dates as real property taxes described previously.

-Tangible personal property tax revenues received in calendar year 2009 (other than public utility property) represent the collection of calendar year 2008 taxes.
-Tangible personal property taxes received in calendar year 2009 were levied after April 1, 2008, on the value as of December 31, 2008.
-Tangible personal property is currently assessed at 25 percent of true value for capital assets and 22 percent for inventory.
+Tangible personal property tax revenues received in calendar year 2011 (other than public utility property) represent the collection of calendar year 2011 taxes levied against local and interexchange telephone companies.
+Tangible personal property tax on business inventory, manufacturing machinery and equipment, and furniture and fixtures is no longer levied and collected.
+Tangible personal property taxes received from telephone companies in calendar year 2010 were levied after October 1, 2009, on the value as of December 31, 2009.
 Amounts paid by multi-county taxpayers are due September 20.
 Single county taxpayers may pay annually or semiannually.
 If paid annually, payment is due April 30; if paid semiannually, the first payment is due April 30, with the remainder payable by September 20.
 Tangible personal property taxes paid by April 30 are usually received by the District prior to June 30.

-The District receives property taxes from Hancock, Seneca, and Wyandot Counties.
+The District receives property taxes from Hancock, Seneca and Wyandot Counties.
 The County Auditor periodically advances to the District its portion of the taxes collected.
-Second-half real property tax payments collected by the County by June 30, 2009, are available to finance fiscal year 2009 operations.
+Second-half real property tax payments collected by the County by June 30, 2011, are available to finance fiscal year 2011 operations.
 The amount available to be advanced can vary based on the date the tax bills are sent.
 The amount available as an advance can vary based on the date the tax bills are sent.